 8 Simple Rules for Using Your Debit Card in Europe

-If you’re a U.S. citizen planning a trip to Europe in the near future, it’s essential to know the rules for using your debit card in Europe.
+If you’re a U.S. citizen planning a trip to Europe one day, it’s essential to know the rules for using your debit card in Europe.
 You want to be sure you can continue to access your funds while you’re on the trip and avoid having your account flagged as fraud.

 Check the Network Before You Travel

 If you have a debit card with a Visa or MasterCard logo, you should have a pretty easy time using your debit card in Europe.
 Your debit card will also have the symbol of a debit card network like PLUS, Cirrus, or Maestro.
 When you’re using your debit card at an ATM—which is often the most convenient and cheapest way to get cash when you’re traveling in Europe—check for these symbols to be sure your card is compatible.

 Before you head out, give your bank a quick call to let them know you’ll be traveling out of the country.
 Give them the date of your departure and your return so your bank won’t put a hold on your debit card.
 Otherwise, your bank may automatically flag your international transactions as fraudulent, and that could be a hassle.
 Keep in mind that there can be a time difference of up to 10 hours between countries in Eastern Europe and the Western United States, which can make it difficult to contact your bank during business hours.